 $safe_zipcode = intval( $_POST['my-zipcode'] ); if ( ! $safe_zipcode ) $safe_zipcode = ''; update_post_meta( $post->ID, 'my_zipcode', $safe_zipcode );

 The intval() function casts user input as an integer, and defaults to zero if the input was a non-numeric value.
 We then check to see if the value ended up as zero.
 If it did, we’ll save an empty value to the database.
 Otherwise, we’ll save the properly validated zipcode.

-This style of validation most closely follows WordPress’s whitelist philosophy: only allow the user to input what you’re expecting.
-Luckily, there’s a number of handy helper functions you can use for most every data type.
+This style of validation most closely follows WordPress’ whitelist philosophy: only allow the user to input what you’re expecting.
+Luckily, there’s a number of handy helper functions you can use for most data types.

 Sanitizing: Cleaning User Input

 Sanitization is a bit more liberal of an approach to accepting user data.
 We can fall back to using these methods when there’s a range of acceptable input.

 For instance, if we had a form field like this:

 <input id="title" type="text" name="title" />